 A handbook’s content should be relevant and general in nature.
 Some policies should not be detailed in a handbook, especially those that pertain to only certain groups of employees, are state specific, or are very fluid like health care.
 A disclaimer should always be included, so as not to imply a contract.

-Having a well thought out and carefully crafted employee handbook will save an organization time, money and help clarify a company’s culture to both new and seasoned employees.
+Having a well-thought-out and carefully crafted employee handbook saves organizations time and money while helping clarify a company’s culture to both new and seasoned employees.